cycloptux/GiselleBot-Documentation/docs/source/fun_and_games/social.rst

 * **%boost\_level%**: This will be replaced with the current Nitro Server Boost level for the server.
 * **%boost\_number%**: This will be replaced with the current number of Nitro Server Boosts that the server received.

-You can use embed json from https://eb.nadeko.bot/ instead of a regular text, if you want the message to be embedded.
+You can use embed json built with https://discohook.org/ instead of a regular text, if you want the message to be embedded.

 Custom messages cannot exceed **1024 characters**.